xiuxiude/coursera_alfred/README.md

 ##Donate

-If you like it, you may want to [donate](https://me.alipay.com/caonima) to ours
+If you like it, you may want to donate by alipay(iseansay@gmail.com) or [gratipay](https://gratipay.com/seansay/) to us.

 ##License